-RCBC has been at the forefront of the Philippine banking industry’s move towards building a climate-resilient and low-carbon loan portfolio.
-Being in a country that is considered among the most vulnerable to climate crisis makes it imperative for the Bank to play a role in reducing carbon emissions through sustainable finance.
+RCBC remains at the forefront of the Philippine banking industry’s move towards building a climate-resilient and low-carbon loan portfolio.
+Being in a country that is considered among the most vulnerable to climate change makes it imperative for the Bank to play a role in reducing carbon emissions through sustainable finance.

 The Bangko Sentral ng Pilipinas (BSP) underscores the need for banks to be aware of climate change and manage its associated risks to fully maximize the opportunities for lending or investing in green or sustainable projects.
 Banks have the ability to design sustainable financing instruments (SFIs) to fund pandemic response and recovery, as well as support other economic activities that contribute to long-term sustainable development.